-Major temporary differences arise from depreciation of non-current assets, various provisions for assets, provisions for liabilities and derivative financial instruments.
+Major temporary differences arise from depreciation of non-current assets, various loss allowances, provisions and derivative financial instruments.
 A deferred tax asset is recognised to the extent it is probable that future taxable profit will be available against which temporary differences can be utilised.